 A Vision for the Lower Schuylkill

-Developing a long-term, community-informed, conceptual plan for potential reuses for the PES site
+Developing a long-term, community-informed, conceptual plan for potential reuses for the former Philadelphia Energy Solutions site

 The visioning process is designed to consider possible futures for the site informed by input from residents and key stakeholders and promising local, national and global practices.
 The vision will articulate long-term, high-level design alternatives for potential future uses which align with the values of the diverse stakeholder group, emphasizing community health, sustainable development and family-sustaining jobs.
-The vision is informed by an advisory group comprised of key stakeholders, including community groups, labor organizations, government, academics, environmental groups, and elected officials.
-Follow the process here, get background or sign up for updates from the Lindy Institute.
+The vision is informed by an advisory panel comprised of key stakeholders, including community groups, labor organizations, government, academics, environmental groups, and elected officials.

 The vision benefits from the work of the Refinery Advisory Panel appointed by Mayor Kenney, which provided a public platform for a variety of perspectives about the future of the site, and the Managing Director's Office issued a report that provides background and a useful snapshot of current development options and stakeholder interests, which stakeholders can build upon to create a long-term vision.